The future of secure communications: device independence in quantum key distribution: Mathematical techniques for advanced security proofs

 \subsubsection{2-input/2-output protocols}

-\paragraph{CHSH$_c$ security proof}.
-The first analytical bound, as mentioned in Section \ref{DIQKD-collective}, was established by Acín et al. \cite{acin2007device} against collective attacks (see Equation \ref{Holevo-upperbound}).
-The following upper bound was found in \cite{acin2007device}: \begin{theorem} Let $\ket{\psi_{ABE}}$ be a quantum state for a CHSH$_c$ protocol.
+The first analytical bound, as mentioned in Section \ref{DIQKD-collective}, was established in Ref.~\cite{acin2007device} against collective attacks. \begin{theorem} Let $\ket{\psi_{ABE}}$ be a quantum state for a CHSH$_c$ protocol.
 Then, the following upper bound holds for the Holevo quantity:

 \end{theorem}